-1

 W.P.
-No.26959-2024
+No.26968-2024

+IN THE HIGH COURT OF MADHYA PRADESH AT INDORE

+BEFORE

-IN THE HIGH COURT OF MADHYA PRADESH AT INDORE BEFORE HON'BLE SHRI JUSTICE SUBODH ABHYANKAR ON THE 3rd OF OCTOBER, 2024 WRIT PETITION No. 26959 of 2024 BHAYA ALIIAS HIRLA Versus STATE OF MADHYA PRADESH AND OTHERS
+HON'BLE SHRI JUSTICE SUBODH ABHYANKAR ON THE 14th OF OCTOBER, 2024 WRIT PETITION No. 26968 of 2024 SUMIT RATHORE

+Versus

+THE STATE OF MADHYA PRADESH AND OTHERS

 Appearance:

-Shri Nimesh Pathak, Advocate for the petitioner.
-Shri Vishal Singh Panwar- G.A. for the State.
+Shri Ramkrishna Shastri - Advocate for the petitioner.

+Ms. Bhagyashree Gupta- G.A. for the State.

+ORDER

-ORDER Heard.
+Heard.

-2. This writ petition has been filed by the petitioner under Article 226 of the Constitution of India seeking the following reliefs:- "8.1 A writ be issued and the order dated 12.08.2024 passed by the Respondent no.1 and order dated 27.04.2024 passed by Respondent no.2 be set aside.
-8.2 Pass any other writ or order or direction that this Hon'ble Court may deem fit in the interest of justice.
-8.3.
-Costs of the petition be awarded to the petitioner from the respondents and;" 3.
-The petitioner is aggrieved by the order of externment dated 12.08.2024, passed in an appeal by the Commissioner, Indore, affirming the order of externment dated 27.04.2024, passed by the Collector, Alirajpur.
-4. In brief, the facts of the case are that the petitioner is a resident of Village Baidiya, District - Alirajpur and has a criminal history, which led the respondents to issue a notice to the petitioner under the provisions of M.P.
+- 2. This writ petition has been filed by the petitioner under Article 226 of the Constitution of India seeking the following reliefs:- - "(i) It is humbly prayed that the petition may kindly be allowed by issuing the appropriate writ, order, or direction to quash the order Annexure P/1 Dated 15/01/2024 and set aside the order Annexure P/2 Dated 31/07/2024 respectively. - (ii) That, this petition be allowed and the petitioner be awarded suitable compensation as this Hon'ble court may deem fit. - (iii) To award the cost of the petition. - (iv) To grant any other relief, as may be deemed proper by this Hon'ble Court, in the facts and circumstances of the case, to the petitioner."

-W.P.
-No.26959-2024 2 Rajya Surksha Adhiniyam, 1990 (hereinafter referred to as 'the Adhiniyam of 1990') on 19.04.2024.
-The reply to which was also filed by the petitioner on 22.04.2024, stating that out of 18 cases, he has already been acquitted in 15 cases, whereas three other cases are pending.
-5. It is submitted that the last offence alleged to have been committed by the petitioner was on 26.03.2023, under Sections 294, 323 & 506 of IPC, registered as Crime No.498 of 2023, and prior to that the offence was under Section 341, 294, 323, 506 & 34 of IPC, and thus, it is submitted that the petitioner may have a history of criminal cases, but he had not indulged in any criminal activities one year prior to the issuance of the notice dated 19.04.2024 to him by the S.P. under Section 5 of the Adhiniyam of 1990.
-It is also submitted that, although as many as 13 prohibitory proceedings have also been initiated against the petitioner, but they were also up to 29.04.2023 only, and thus, it is submitted that the impugned order is liable to be quashed on this ground only as the respondents have relied upon old and stale cases against the petitioner and there were no such circumstances existed, which may be said to be prejudicial to the public peace.
-Thus, it is submitted that the impugned order be quashed, and the petition be allowed.
-6. Counsel for the respondents/State has opposed the prayer and it is submitted that looking to the criminal antecedents of the petitioner, no case for interference is made out.
-7. Heard.
-Having considered the rival submissions and on perusal of the record, it is found that till 26.03.2023 the petitioner was involved in as many as 18 cases, out of which he has already been acquitted in 15 cases and the three cases which were pending, were registered at Crime No.1196 of 2022; Crime No.2013 of 2022 and Crime No.498 of 2023.
-The last case, Crime No.498 of 2023 was under Sections 294, 323 and 506 of IPC and admittedly, out of 13 prohibitory
+- 3. The petitioner is aggrieved by the order dated 31.07.2024, passed in an appeal by the Commissioner, Indore, affirming the order of externment dated 15.01.2024, passed by the District Magistrate, Dewas. - 4.
+In brief, the facts of the case are that the petitioner is a resident of Village Bhramankheda, District Dewas and has a criminal history, which led the respondent No.3 to issue a notice to the petitioner under the provisions of M.P.
+Rajya Suraksha Adhiniyam, 1990 (hereinafter referred to as 'the Adhiniyam of 1990') on 20.11.2023. - 5.
+It is submitted that the last offence alleged to have been committed by the petitioner under the IPC was in the year 2022, u/ss.
+294, 323, 506, 324 and 34 of IPC, at Crime No.182 of 2022, and after that, prohibitory proceedings were initiated against the petitioner under Section 110 of Cr.P.C registered at Crime No.43/2023 and thus, it is submitted that the petitioner may have a history of criminal cases, but he had not indulged in any criminal activities one year prior to the issuance of the notice dated 20.11.2023 to him by the D.M. under Section 5 of the Adhiniyam of 1990.
+Thus, it is submitted that the impugned orders are liable to be quashed on this ground only as the respondents have relied upon old and stale cases against the petitioner, and there were no such circumstances existed, which may be said to be prejudicial to the public peace.
+Thus, it is submitted that the impugned orders be quashed, and the petition be allowed. - 6.
+Counsel for the respondents/State has opposed the prayer and it is submitted that looking to the criminal antecedents of the petitioner, no case for interference is made out.